loopandlearn/news/docs/index.md

 [Loop Zulipchat](https://loop.zulipchat.com/): Well-organized technical discussions happen here.
 This is an appropriate place for feature requests, as well.

 GitHub: This is where the coding happens.
-If you want to look at, ask questions about, or contribute to the coding of [Loop](https://github.com/LoopKit/LoopWorkspace) or [Trio](https://github.com/nightscout/Trio), this is a place to start along with [LoopDocs](https://loopdocs.org/) and [TrioDocs](https://triodocs.org/).
+If you want to look at, ask questions about, or contribute to the coding of Loop or Trio, this is where to go.
+(And don't forget to read [LoopDocs](https://loopdocs.org/) and [TrioDocs](https://triodocs.org/)).

 - - -